JAgbanwa/JAgbanwa/README.md

 ## Hi there 👋
 I am a mathematician independently working in Number Theory on Diophantine equations.
-I am working at the moment on the sums of three cubes problem.
+I am working at the moment on the sums of three cubes problem.This is a [repository](https://github.com/JAgbanwa/heading-somewhere-with-this) to skim through.

 ### Selected preprints